MS, Kinesiology & Rehabilitation Science

 Admission Requirements

-Must have graduated from an accredited, four-year institution of higher education recognized by the University of Hawai‘i at Mānoa (UHM), prior to beginning the MS, Kinesiology & Rehabilitation Science: Physical Activity & Adapted Physical Activity (PA/APA) program.
+• Must have graduated from an accredited, four-year institution of higher education recognized by the University of Hawai‘i at Mānoa (UHM), prior to beginning the MS, Kinesiology & Rehabilitation Science: Physical Activity or Adapted Physical Activity (PA/APA) program.

-A written statement of objectives as part of your application.
+• A written cover letter.
+(E.g. 1-2 page statement of objectives as part of your application; focusing on research and/or future career goals)

-International applicants need to show proof of sufficient funding to cover all educational and living expenses
+• Upon admission, international applicants will need to show proof of sufficient funding to cover all educational and living expenses in order to enroll

 Application Deadlines